ArduPilot/ardupilot_wiki/common/source/docs/common-benewake-tf02-lidar.rst

 Benewake TF02 lidar
 ===================

-The `Benewake TF02 lidar <http://www.benewake.com/en/tf02.html>`__ is a 22m lidar with an update rate of 100hz and weighing only 52g.
+The `Benewake TF02 lidar <http://www.benewake.com/en/tf02.html>`__ has an indoor range of 22m, an outdoor range of 10m, an update rate of 100hz and weighs only 52g.
 More specifications can be found `here <http://www.benewake.com/en/canshu/show-172.html>`__.

 .. image:: ../../../images/benewake-tf02-topimage.jpg

 .. note::

-   These instructions are a work-in-progress and have not yet been fully verified by the development team
+   Support for this sensor is available in Copter-3.6 (and higher) and Rover-3.4 (and higher)

 Where to Buy
 ------------